Skip to content

 Charging at home

 To charge your car at home, you’ll need to install a charging unit.
 The government has grants available of up to £350 to help with installation costs.
-As of April 2022, this scheme is only available for flat owners and those in rented accommodation who have dedicated off-street parking at their property.
+However, this scheme is only available for flat owners and those in rented accommodation who have dedicated off-street parking at their property.

 Charging point locations

-How can I get cheap electric car insurance?
+How can I get the best car insurance for electric cars?

-However, there are ways to reduce your premium, such as restricting your annual mileage and increasing your voluntary excess.
+However, there are ways to reduce your premium, including:

-Check out our advice on saving money on your car insurance.
+For more tips, check out our guide on saving money on your car insurance.

-See if you can save money on electric car insurance by comparing quotes with us.
-It only takes a few minutes to compare a wide range of insurance providers to find a policy that’s right for you.
+See if you can save money on electric car insurance by comparing insurance quotes for your electric car with us.
+It only takes a few minutes to compare a wide range of insurance providers to see if you can find a policy that’s right for you.

 Compare quotes